Productivity loss isn’t just a nuisance; it can be converted into an actual dollar figure coming right off your bottom line.

 Your team may be sitting in front of their computers grumbling about the slow network speeds and calling it a “technology issue,” but the truth is that it’s really a business issue.
 It impacts productivity, and lower productivity hits your bottom line.

-And, speaking of the bottom line, you’re moving away from it with every “issue” that gets excused as a technical obstacle that people will just have to live with, instead of dealing with it as a direct hit on your profit margin.
-Here are some technology issues that may be stealing productivity from your company
+Speaking of the bottom line, you’re moving away from it with every “issue” that gets excused as a technical obstacle that people will have to live with, instead of dealing with it as a direct hit on your profit margin.
+Here are some technical issues that may be stealing productivity from your company

 Basic physical IT resource maintenance